Multi-Objective Agentic Rewrites for Unstructured Data Processing: New Operators and Directives

 \section{New Operators and Directives}

+The design space of rewrites for semantic operator pipelines is theoretically infinite, spanning rewrites that target cost reduction (e.g., replacing LLM calls with code, fusing operators), accuracy improvement (e.g., decomposing complex tasks, chunking long documents), or both simultaneously.
+As in traditional query optimizers~\cite{Graefe1995TheCF}, there is no guarantee that the transformation rules are complete or sufficient for optimality; what matters is that the framework is extensible.
+MOAR's optimization framework (\Cref{sec:search}) is designed independently of the specific directive library, so new directives can be incorporated as workloads evolve and models improve.

 DocETL-V1 proposed three categories of rewrite directives targeting accuracy: {\em projection synthesis} (i.e., creating \ttt{map} operators that decompose tasks), {\em data decomposition} (i.e., splitting documents into chunks or groups of many documents into smaller-size groups), and {\em LLM-centric improvements} (e.g., prompting strategies)~\cite{shankar2025docetl}.
 However, these directives typically increase cost.
 MOAR extends DocETL's directive library in two ways.
-First, we introduce two new categories: {\em fusion and reordering} (combining or rearranging operators) and {\em code synthesis} (replacing or adding code-powered operations).
-Second, we adapt existing categories to also reduce cost---e.g., projection synthesis can compress documents to reduce tokens processed by downstream operators, data decomposition can limit processing to relevant chunks, and LLM-centric rewrites can substitute cheaper models.
-Together with DocETL-V1's 13 directives, MOAR's 18 new directives bring the total to over 30. \Cref{tab:rewrite_directives} summarizes the new directives\papertext{; detailed descriptions are in \Cref{sec:detailed-rewrite} in our technical report~\cite{moartechreport}}\techreport{; detailed descriptions are in \Cref{sec:detailed-rewrite}}.
+First, we introduce two new categories: {\em fusion and reordering} and {\em code synthesis}. \rfour{Fusion combines multiple sequential operators into fewer ones, reducing the number of LLM calls---for example, two adjacent maps can be merged into a single map whose prompt instructs the LLM to perform both tasks and whose output schema is the union of both original schemas, or a map followed by a reduce can be absorbed into a single reduce when the map's output does not generate the grouping keys. {\em Reordering} re-arranges commuting operators so that more selective operators run earlier. {\em Code synthesis} replaces LLM-powered operators with synthesized Python code, or inserts code-powered operations that preprocess data (e.g., regex-based extraction) before downstream LLM calls.} Second, we adapt existing \rfour{rewrite directive} categories to also reduce cost---e.g., projection synthesis can compress documents to reduce tokens processed by downstream operators, data decomposition can limit processing to relevant chunks, and LLM-centric rewrites can substitute cheaper models.
+With DocETL-V1's 13 directives, MOAR's 18 new directives bring the total to over 30. \rfour{All directives in \Cref{tab:rewrite_directives} are new to MOAR}\papertext{; detailed descriptions and the typing and composability constraints they must satisfy are in \Cref{sec:detailed-rewrite} in our technical report~\cite{moartechreport}}\techreport{; detailed descriptions and the typing and composability constraints they must satisfy are in \Cref{sec:detailed-rewrite}}.
 We highlight a few examples below (directive numbers reference the corresponding row in \Cref{tab:rewrite_directives}):

 \begin{itemize}[nosep, leftmargin=*, wide=0pt] \item In {\bf \em Fusion and Reordering.} The \dnum{3}Map--Filter directive fuses a \ttt{map} followed by a \ttt{filter} into a single \ttt{map} whose prompt incorporates both the transformation and the filter predicate, producing a Boolean attribute that a downstream \ttt{code\_filter} checks---reducing cost by eliminating an LLM call per document. (\dnum{4}Filter--Map fusion into a Map is analogous but may not reduce cost when the filter has high selectivity.)
 These directives compose powerfully with others.
 For instance, in \Cref{ex:enhancement}, if public defenders are only interested in defendants where firearm-related enhancement factors appear in both the police report {\em and} the charging summary, and the defender adds a \ttt{filter} to the pipeline in \Cref{ex:enhancement}.
 MOAR can apply task decomposition (e.g., pipeline \#10 in \Cref{fig:moar-search-tree}) to extract each factor type in parallel, reorder operations as per \dnum{5} so the \ttt{filter} immediately follows the firearm-extraction \ttt{map}, and fuse them---avoiding downstream processing for irrelevant factors.